 Flower essences are the funny little dropper bottles at your local health food store.
 Rescue Remedy is the best-known essence, it is even sold at a lot of box stores and mainstream markets now.
 I heard a commercial for Rescue Remedy on a local radio station the other day!

-One way I have heard these remedies described is as a diluted sun tea.
+One way I have heard these remedies described is as diluted sun tea.
 While this is a good basic description, it doesn’t quite capture the true method of preparation.
-I am not going to go in-depth on the making of flower essences today but check out this great post from Bailey Essences to learn more.
+I am not going to go in-depth on the making of flower essences today but there’s lots of other info online!

 The essence acts not to remove you from the emotion, but to give you clarity of thought to help process the emotion itself.
 My flower essence collection is growing and I’m enjoying learning more about them.
 There are 38 basic essences in the Bach collection.
 These are the most used essences.

 I came to flower essences through the therapist that I worked with postpartum.
 She suggested I look into Rescue Remedy to help with some anxiety I was experiencing.
 I was amazed at how well a couple drops in my mouth worked.
 It was something I continued to use and even purchased the kid’s version.
 I could write post after post about the times we have used it.
 It has taken my child from hysterical sobbing after an injury to a peaceful, playing, happy child with one drop.
 I have used it to help myself with anxiety and stopped a panic attack in its tracks.
 A girlfriend of mine was recently involved in a major traffic scare, she was trembling and shaken up- after a couple drops she was calm and able to process.
 I keep a bottle of Elm on my desk that I use when I’m stressed or feeling under pressure.
 (If you want to know more about the specific essences I use, feel free to reach out!)

 Determining the right essence for your needs can feel overwhelming.
 Literally,